 Abella has also coached on the national circuit, helping the USA A2 National Team to a second-place finish in the 2009 USA Open Championships.
 Abella served as a head coach and the club director with the ICT Elite Volleyball Club in Wichita.

 A former player, Abella served as a team captain for the Newman men's volleyball team during his three years, a squad that made the national tournament during his playing years.
-A team captain for the Jets, Abella earned Male Student-Athlete of the Year honors as a junior.
+A team captain for the Jets, he earned Male Student-Athlete of the Year honors as a junior.
 Abella also served as the Student-Athlete Advisory Committee president.
-He transferred across town to Wichita State to complete his bachelor's degree in communication with a minor in psychology in 2009.